-Natalie Berg is a trusted commentator for UK retail stories, with regular TV and radio appearances on the BBC, Sky News, Bloomberg and CNBC.
+Natalie Berg is a trusted commentator for UK and global retail stories, with regular TV and radio appearances on the BBC, Sky News, Bloomberg and CNBC.

 She provides the media with objective views and analysis on retailer performance, strategic developments and industry/consumer trends.

 To book an interview with Natalie, please email: firstname.lastname@example.org

 — BBC Newsnight (@BBCNewsnight) April 30, 2018

 - Retail Week: Seven retailers doing brilliantly – and what to learn from them